A new federation for the working-dog sport.

 K9 Elements was founded by Dirty Bandana Working Dogs — a Montana-based training group with years of multi-sport competition experience.
 The federation was built to fill a gap: working-dog handlers in the inland northwest who wanted rigorous, multi-discipline titling without the geographic and organizational friction of existing federations.

-The first sanctioned season opens Spring 2026.
-If you are a handler, judge, or club interested in the founding season, reach out.
+The founding season is underway.
+If you are a handler, judge, or club looking to compete or sanction a trial, reach out.